 During the occupation of France by Nazi Germany in 1944, the palace became the headquarters of the Luftwaffe in France, and in general the palace was a strategic place for the German forces that defended the city.

 During the year 1946, the palace was used as a venue for the Paris Peace Conference.

 Not only do the visitors get to experience the nature and space, the garden also has a magical atmosphere, it is beautifully maintained and the garden beds are designed in a meticulous French style.
-Self pruning and chestnuts attract Parisians and tourists of all ages.
+Self-pruning and chestnuts attract Parisians and tourists of all ages.

 In the center, you can see an octagonal pool with a fountain, where you can rent and sail on models of ancient sailboats.
 This part of the garden is decorated in a classic French style - with straight and symmetrical lines.
-While later, from the center to the edge, the style become like an English garden style, in a less formal way of curving paths and random clusters of trees.
+While later, from the center to the edge, the style becomes like an English garden style, in a less formal way of curving paths and random clusters of trees.

 The current design of the gardens was given to them in the 19th century by architect Chalgrin.

 But one of the true charms of the garden, which is not visited too much by tourists, is the spectacular Medici fountain.

 The fountain was built in 1630 and has deep routes in the rich French history.
 Because of location, in an isolated corner of the garden and because the boulevard of tall trees hides it a little, many visitors are unaware of its existence.
 The fountain was also commissioned by Marie de Medici in 1624.
 She wanted to give it typical Italian mannerism features: a complex fountain, an artificial cave decorated with statues, just like the one she knew from the Beauntanti Cave in the Boboli Gardens.